JonathanMEdwards/subtext10/doc/language.md

 ## Searching

-A `find` block searches in an array:
+A `find?` block searches in an array:
 ```
-joe = customers find? {check .name =?
+joe = customers find? {.name =?
 'Joe'}
 ```
 The `find?` block is executed like a `do` repeatedly with items from the array as its input value, starting with the first item and continuing until it does not reject.
 The result is the first non-rejected item, with `~index` equal to the index.
 If all the items are rejected, the entire `find?` rejects (hence the suffix `?`).
+A `find!` block does the same thing, except it crashes if the find fails.

-Note that in this example the function block contains no input item — the input is referenced implicitly with `.name ...`.
+Note that in this example the block contains no input item — the input is referenced implicitly with `.name ...`.
 If we outline it in the UI we will see that one is created automatically to display the input value:
 ```
 joe = do {
   customers
   find? {
-    input: customers[] // inserted automatically
+    item: [] // inserted automatically
-    check .name =?
+    .name =?
 'Joe'
   }
 }
 ```
 The code is defined to input from the array template, and in each iteration that input item will become a successive item of the array.

-> use with block instead?

 A `find-last?` does the same thing as `find?` except that it scans the table backwards.
-A `find-only?` succeeds if there is exactly one match, and rejects if there are none or more than one.
-A useful special case is `array sole?()`, resulting in the single item of the array, rejecting if the array has 0 or multiple items.
-Another is `find-unique?{...}` that finds all matches and rejects if there are none or they are not all equal.
+A `find-sole?` succeeds if there is exactly one match, and rejects if there are none or more than one.

 ### Replacing and aggregating

-A `for-each` block will evaluate a `do` block on each item of an array in order, resulting in an unsorted array with items containing the results in the same order.
-If an item is rejected, it is left out of the result.
-The `for-all?` block is like `for-each` except it rejects if the code block rejects on any item, otherwise resulting in the replaced table.
+A `replace` block will evaluate a `do` block on each item of an array in order, resulting in an unsorted array with items containing the results in the same order.
+The block cannot be conditional.
+This is like the traditional 'map’ combinator.
+A `replace-skip` will replace only the items accepted by a conditional block.
+This like a combination of the traditional 'map' and 'filter’ combinators.
+A `replace-all?` is like `replace` except it rejects if any item is rejected.
 The `for-none?` block does the opposite, rejecting if the code block accepts any item, otherwise resulting in the input array.
 For example:

 ```
 test {
   l = array{0} & 1 & 2 & 3

-  // replace each item with result of block on it (like functional map)
+  // replace each item with result of block on it
-  check l for-each {+ 1} =? (clear() & 2 & 3 & 4)
+  check l replace {+ 1} =? (clear() & 2 & 3 & 4)

-  // delete items on rejects (like functional filter)
+  // filter out rejected items
-  check l for-each {check not=?
+  check l replace-skip {not=?
 2} =? (clear() & & 3)

-  // replace and delete together
+  // filter and replace together
-  check l for-each {check not=?
+  check l replace-skip {check not=?
 2, + 1} =? (clear() & 1 & 3)

   // check every item satisfies a condition
-  check l for-all? {check >?
+  check l replace-all? {>?
 0}

   // check no item satisfies a condition
-  check l for-none? {check <?
+  check l for-none? {<?
 0}
 }
 ```